tushar-sharma/tushar-sharma.github.io/_posts/2022-02-25-tale-of-two-leaders.md

 </center>

 Life has been on a roller coaster ride since the Covid-19 pandemic.
-The only likely event that is yet to unfurled is a full-blown alien invasion.
+The only likely event that is yet to unfurl is a full-blown alien invasion.
 However, with the maddening sequence of events on earth, aliens would most likely change their trajectory away from earth.

 ### References